Frequently Asked Questions

 What should I expect in terms of lesson frequency, length, and scheduling?

 Most riders see steady improvement riding 1–2 times per week, though additional rides or leasing may be recommended for faster progress.
 Lessons are 60 minutes total, which includes grooming, tacking, riding, and untacking.
 Please arrive at your lesson time.
 We cannot supervise or ensure that our clients can be attended to properly before your scheduled time.
-Riders with prior approval are able to arrive 15-20 minutes prior to their scheduled time to spend more time on grooming and tacking if their horse is available.
 Lessons are held year-round, weather permitting.
 In cases of extreme or unsafe weather, lessons may be rescheduled to prioritize safety.

 How are horses assigned, and can I request a specific horse?